johnhazellautorepairs/MOT.NET/README.md

 The library will throw an `InvalidParametersException` when parameters are combined in any way  which the API will not accept.

+## Exceptions
+Some API error responses are represented by exceptions to improve usability.
+These are thrown by `FetchAsync`.

+These are `NoRecordsFoundException`; thrown when no records are found for the given parameters and `InvalidApiKeyException`; thrown when the specified API key is not accepted by the API service.

+`FetchAsync` throws `HttpResponseException` for all other response codes (except 200).

 # Thanks!
 Your usage and support is greatly appreciated.